MailCheck-co/mailcheck.site/src/routes/integromat-integration/index.md

 date: 24.04.2021
 readingTime: 3 min read
 snippet: Step by step guide on how to use Mailcheck with Integromat
 description: INTEGROMAT INTEGRATION.
-A step-by-step guide on how to integrate Mailcheck using MINTEGROMAT
+A step-by-step guide on how to integrate Mailcheck using INTEGROMAT
 ---

 # **{title}**